DividoFinancialServices/divido-api-php/README.md

 Fulfillment
 ------------------

-Mark an application as fulfilled and initialise a payout from the underwriter.
+Fulfill whole or part of application and initialise a payout from the underwriter.

 #### Example Request
    `POST` https://secure.divido.com/v1/fulfillment `HTTP/1.1`